C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 The map “International Movements of Capital” belongs to the "Atlas of today and tomorrow“ published by Alexander (Sándor) Radó, also in London, in 1938.
 The atlas outlines the cleavages of global conflicts in the early 20th century.
 Most of the maps in the atlas were designed in black and white, some maps additionally include red colour.
 On the map, circles and arrows demonstrate the amount of capital flowing from major powers to other parts of the world.
 The visual strength of the map derives from the arrows and lines linking different parts of the world.
 Various interpretations are possible: Do the lines and arrows demonstrate the competition between the British Empire and the rising power of the United States of America?
 Or does the map allow for a visual comparison of investment strategies: the British capital is invested overseas, while, for example, French capital mainly goes to Central and Eastern European countries?
 Or do these lines symbolize dangerous octopuses, reaching out to grab more and more parts of the world?

+Check the maps and the contextual information provided above.
+If you need further information on the context of creation, you can also conduct some research on the web.
+The Wikipedia articles on the map creators can be useful to answer the questions below:

+Wikipedia contributors, "British Chambers of Commerce," Wikipedia, The Free Encyclopedia, [https://en.wikipedia.org/w/index.php?title=British_Chambers_of_Commerce&oldid=1270196576](https://en.wikipedia.org/w/index.php?title=British_Chambers_of_Commerce&oldid=1270196576) (accessed February 17, 2025).

+Wikipedia contributors, "Alexander Radó," Wikipedia, The Free Encyclopedia, [https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919](https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919) (accessed February 17, 2025).

+**Then answer the following questions for each map:**

+Perspective and context of creation
 * Who created the map?
-When and in what purpose?
-You can consult the Wikipedia article on the map creator to answer this question.
-Wikipedia contributors, "Alexander Radó," Wikipedia, The Free Encyclopedia, [https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919](https://en.wikipedia.org/w/index.php?title=Alexander_Rad%C3%B3&oldid=1262810919) (accessed February 17, 2025).

-* **What do the circles and arrows represent?
-How do you interpret different sizes?**

-* **The map does not use colours, but distinguishes visually the categories of countries.
-What do these categories represent?
-WHich countries are represented individually and which collectively?
-Why do you think this is?**

-* **How do you interprete the use of black colour?**

-* **The map does not provide a dynamic (in the sense of interactive) visualization, given its date of creation.
-It does however have a sense of movement.
-How is this achieved?**

-* **Do you have access to the data the map creator worked with?
-How do you imagine them?**
+When?
+Where?

+Audience and purpose
+* In what purpose was the map created?
+For whom?

+Choices
+* What is shown?
+What is missing?
+* Modalities of the representation
+  * Use of colours
+  * Use of symbols, if any: type, size...

+### 2.e Visualizing data

+By Sofia Papastamkou

+The map of Radó presented in 2.d has a particular sense of movement which brings it closer to contemporary dynamic, in the sense of interactive, visualisations based on availability of digital data and dedicated software.
+However, we do not have direct access to the data the map creator used, something that the technologies if his time did not make possible, admitting he would have to give access to his dataset.

-**The part below (and questions above) were added by Sofia** Now you can take a look to the website [Our World In Data](https://ourworldindata.org/).
+To further explore this dimension, that is currently mainstream, you can take a look to the website [Our World In Data](https://ourworldindata.org/).
 Consult the 'About' page to understand the mission of the initiative and the contributors.

-Pick a map of your choice or use the one we propose: [GDP per capita, 2023](https://ourworldindata.org/grapher/gdp-per-capita-worldbank).
+Pick a map of your choice.
+Here, we use the world map that presents the gross domestic product (GDP) per capita for the current year: [GDP per capita](https://ourworldindata.org/grapher/gdp-per-capita-worldbank).

 * What types of visualizations do you have access to besides the map?
+Tip: use the table provided on top of the map to navigate the different visualizations.
 * Do you have access to the data the map creator(s) worked with?
 * Can you trace the origin of the data?
 Can you contextualize the visualizations by applying source criticism?
 * What other elements and information do you find interesting?